Hard work pays off for young historian

 Professor of History Natasha Zaretsky lauds Sutton's dedication: "Jazma was one of the strongest, most dedicated history students I've encountered in recent memory.
 Whether she was engaged in primary source research at Morris Library's Special Collections, reading works of historical scholarship, dialoguing with her classmates, or writing papers, Jazma consistently showed a level of engagement, creativity and seriousness that will serve her well as she moves to the next stage of her career as a historian.
 It's students like Jazma who make teaching at SIU so meaningful."

-Sutton will go on to graduate study in history at Indiana University Bloomington, where she has been awarded five years of funding toward the pursuit of a PhD.
+Sutton went on graduate study in History at Indiana University Bloomington, where she is in the Ph.D. program.